A powerful, extremely moving tale about motherhood, the choices we make, and the impact we can have on one another. Highly recommended.

 We Are All Completely Beside Ourselves

-Jean enjoys presenting at writers conferences and workshops; check the events page or look below for information on upcoming events.
+Jean enjoys meeting other book-lovers at writers conferences, workshops, and in bookstores; check the events page or look below for information on upcoming events.